…and you might find a link to this CNN story. (archived copy on archive.org)

-- It’s based on a 1959 Lincoln Continental convertible, a car that’s over 19 feet long and originally weighed over 5000 pounds (and almost certainly weighs more as a battery-powered electric).
+- It’s based on a 1959 Continental convertible, a car that’s over 19 feet long and weighs over 5000 pounds (and almost certainly weighs more as a battery-powered electric).

 - It has required over $120,000 of money to convert it to its present state.

 - Its acceleration control is a knob in the back seat.